-The cap must be fully tightened to prevent loss of coolant, and to insure that coolant will return to the radiator from the coolant recovery bottle.
+The cap must be fully tightened to prevent loss of coolant and to ensure that coolant will return to the radiator from 7 the coolant recovery bottle.

 The cap should be inspected and cleaned if there is any accumulation of foreign material on the sealing surfaces.